thephpleague/csv/docs/9.0/reader/index.md

 public Reader::supportsHeaderAsRecordKeys(): bool
 ~~~

 The `Reader` class let's you access all its records using the `Reader::getRecords` method.
-This method which accepts no argument and returns an `Iterator` containing all CSV document records.
+The method which accepts no argument, returns an `Iterator` containing all CSV document records.
 It will also:

 - Filter out the empty lines;
 - Remove the BOM sequence if present;
 - Apply the stream filters if supplied;
-- Extract the records using the CSV controls attributes;
+- Extract the records using the CSV controls characters;

 ~~~php
 <?php